-- The Bachelor of Science in Computer Science - The Bachelor of Science in Cybersecurity - The Bachelor of Science in Information Systems - The Bachelor of Science in Mathematics
+- Bachelor of Science in Computer Science

+- Bachelor of Science in Cybersecurity

+- Bachelor of Science in Information Systems

 The Computer Science (CS) major provides an opportunity to study algorithms and data structures, and to apply the hardware and software implementations of computers and computer systems.
 The Computer Science major covers theory and programming.
 The program also prepares students for a possible research career as well as diverse careers, such as game programming, database design, artificial intelligence, networking, and robotics.